sarja830/PersonalPortfolioMern3d/Readme.md

 2. commit it to main branch
 3. make repo public
 3. log in to droplet via ssh
-4. clone the updated repo via http(the repo shpuld be public)
+4. clone the updated repo via http(the repo should be public)
 5. inside the project folder: pm2 start app.js
 6. pm2 list to see the deployment
 7. make repo pvt